Nethereum/Nethereum.Docs/Nethereum.Docs/docs/Ethereum-glossary-for-newbies/account.md

 Accounts are essential for users to interact with the Ethereum blockchain via [transactions](/docs/Ethereum-glossary-for-newbies/transaction.md).

 If we restrict Ethereum to only externally owned accounts and allow only transactions between them, we arrive at an “altcoin” system that is less powerful than bitcoin itself and can only be used to transfer ether.

-Accounts represent identities of external agents (e.g., human personas, mining nodes or automated agents).
-Accounts use public key cryptography to sign transaction so that the EVM can securely validate the identity of a transaction sender.

 Credits  to [ethdocs.org](http://ethdocs.org) for the technical part of this explanation: http://ethdocs.org/en/latest/account-management.html#accounts